 In truth, there are no specific explanations in the Bible as to whether the baptism of the Spirit is intrinsic to the conversion moment or involves something of an intervening time after conversion.
 But, all of the anecdotal evidence in the Old and New Testament, save the one very specialized incident at the home of Cornelius in the book of Acts, clearly indicates that there is typically an intervening time of varying length between the moment of conversion and the believer’s Spiritual baptism.

 In The Old Testament

-For example, in the Old Testament, the comparison of the Jewish Exodus to the New Testament redemptive journey is an analogy which works very well.
+For example, in the Old Testament, the comparison of the Jewish Exodus to the New Testament redemptive journey is an analogy which works very well for our New Testament redemption.
 Indeed, we can gain great insight from that Old Testament transformation of the nation of Israel as we compare it to the New Testament transformation of the individual believer.

 However, this analogy only accurately holds up if we recognize the significance of the intervening period of time between the Jew’s initial commitment to follow God out of Egypt and their later entry into the Promise Land.

 That intervening period in the wilderness was intended to humble God’s people and affirm their faith.
 And, the words of the Bible indicate that the people were aware of this.
 The Old Testament records these words.

 “And all the people saw the thundering’s, and the lightning’s, and the noise of the trumpet, and the mountain smoking: and when the people saw it, they removed, and stood afar off.
 And they said unto Moses, 'Speak thou with us, and we will hear: but let not God speak with us, lest we die.'